aaronbembenek/making-formulog-fast/artifact/README.md

 2. an eager evaluation mode for the Formulog interpreter; and
 3. an eager evaluation extension to the Formulog compiler.

-**All three extensions are feature complete---that is, they work with the full Formulog language, and should work with arbitrary Formulog programs (modulo bugs).**
+**All three extensions are feature complete---that is, they work with the full Formulog language, and should work with arbitrary Formulog programs (modulo any bugs, of course!).**

-All three extensions have passed the ~300 Formulog test cases in the `formulog/src/test/resources/` directory.
+All three extensions have passed the >200 Formulog evaluation test cases in the `formulog/src/test/resources/` directory.
-To run these unit tests, enter the `formulog` directory and run this command (takes roughly an hour on our laptop):
+To run these unit tests, enter the `formulog` directory and run this command (takes a little over an hour on our laptop):

 ```bash
 mvn -DtestCodeGen -DtestCodeGenEager package